She thought she could summon a lover but got a demon instead.

 The books that Marcie was there to peruse were in a box in the middle of the room.
 Raven hadn’t had a chance to unpack them yet.
 None of the coven members knew how Raven managed to get her hands on such rare books, but each one of them was worth a fortune.

-Raven had inherited some money when her husband had died five years ago, before the coven had come together.
-None of them knew how much, they assumed that it was a considerable amount of cash.
+Raven had inherited some money when her husband died five years ago before the coven had come together.
+None of them knew how much; they assumed that it was a considerable amount of cash.
 If Raven had inherited so much, Marcie couldn’t understand why she chose to live on a dilapidated farm in the middle of nowhere.
 The thought made Marcie shake her head as she fingered the spine of one of the books.
-If she’d inherited that much money she’d probably have quit her job and bought a place right on the Cape Town beach front.
+If she’d inherited that much money, she’d probably have quit her job and bought a place right on the Cape Town beachfront.

 If you’ve read and enjoyed any of my books, please leave a review on Amazon and or Goodreads.
 Every review helps feed a starving author.

 Remember to hit that subscribe button to keep up with all the news, reviews, interviews, and free short stories.